Temple Owls Logo

 Temple Owls Logo 2014

-The designers removed the barely noticeable “T” that used to be on the wing and cleaned up the intra-letter space “O” to enhance the three-dimensional effect.
-They also changed the font of the word “TEMPLE,” using rectangular serifs instead of triangular ones.
+The designers removed the barely noticeable “T” that was on the wing and refined the intra-letter space in the “O” to enhance the three-dimensional effect.
+They also changed the font of the word “TEMPLE” to use rectangular serifs instead of triangular ones.

 2017 – 2020